Aylsham, Norfolk

 £310k Avg House Price

-55-80 Avg Mbps
+55 to 80 Avg Mbps

 25 min Drive to Norwich

-6,500 Population
+7,200 Population

-Outstanding School Rating
+Good School Rating

 The Quick Verdict

 Aylsham property prices sit above the Norfolk average, reflecting the town’s popularity.
 The average house price in early 2026 is around £310,000.
-Period properties in and around the Market Place command premiums – Georgian townhouses can reach £450,000-£600,000.
-Three-bedroom semi-detached homes on the residential estates range from £250,000-£300,000, while modern detached houses go for £320,000-£420,000.
+Period properties in and around the Market Place command premiums, Georgian townhouses can reach £450,000 to £600,000.
+Three-bedroom semi-detached homes on the residential estates range from £250,000 to £300,000, while modern detached houses go for £320,000 to £420,000.

 For those priced out of Aylsham itself, nearby villages like Marsham, Erpingham, and Blickling offer slightly lower prices with easy access to the town’s amenities.

-Buyer Tip: The streets immediately off the Market Place – particularly Red Lion Street and Hungate Street – offer some of the finest Georgian architecture in Norfolk at a fraction of what equivalent properties would cost in Holt or Burnham Market.
+Buyer Tip: The streets immediately off the Market Place, particularly Red Lion Street and Hungate Street, offer some of the finest Georgian architecture in Norfolk at a fraction of what equivalent properties would cost in Holt or Burnham Market.

-02 Schools & Education
+Schools & Education

 Schools are one of Aylsham’s strongest selling points.
-Aylsham High School has been rated Outstanding by Ofsted and is one of the highest-performing non-selective state schools in Norfolk.
+Aylsham High School has been rated Good by Ofsted and is one of the highest-performing non-selective state schools in Norfolk.
 It draws pupils from a wide catchment area and has a strong reputation for academic results, pastoral care, and extracurricular activities.
 The school’s sixth form offers a good range of A-levels.

 At primary level, both Bure Valley School and John of Gaunt Infant and Nursery School are rated Good.
 The schools benefit from strong parent engagement and the kind of community support that’s harder to find in larger towns.
 For families moving to Norfolk specifically for school quality, Aylsham should be at the top of the list.